In Pests

 • Irregular heartbeat

-• Memory issues and nerve pain
+• Memory issues and nerve pain.

-Important: Early treatment with antibiotics is highly effective.
+Early treatment with antibiotics is highly effective.
 The sooner you catch it, the better.

 Prevention Tips for Homeowners